 Moderate to profound hearing loss in both ears.

-Limited benefit from amplification defined by preoperative test scores of ≤50% sentence recognition in the ear to be implanted and ≤60% in the opposite
+Limited benefit from amplification defined by preoperative test scores of ≤50% sentence recognition in the ear to be implanted and ≤60% in the oppositeear or binaural.

 Severe to profound hearing loss.

 Multisyllabic Lexical Neighborhood Test (MLNT) or Lexical Neighborhood Test(LNT) scores ≤ 30%.

 1. Sprinzl GM, Riechelmann H. Current trends in treatinghearing loss in elderly people: a review of the technology and treatmentoptions – a mini-review.
 Gerontology.
 2010;56(3):351–8.
 [PubMed].

 3. Bond M, Mealing S, Anderson R, et al. Theeffectiveness and cost-effectiveness of cochlear implants for severe toprofound deafness in children and adults: a systematic review and economicmodel.
 Health Technol Assess.2009 September;13(44):1–330.
 [PubMed].